Multiple Sclerosis (MS) – Diagnosis, Symptoms, and Treatment

 Multiple sclerosis is an autoimmune disease - this means that the body’s immune system attacks body organs and tissues inappropriately.
 Our nerves are made up of three major parts: the nerve cell body, the axon, and the dendrite (the end of the nerve).
 The axon is responsible for how fast a nerve can send its signal.
 Nerve axons in the brain and spinal cord contain an insulating material called myelin, which helps speed up nerve signals even faster.

-Multiple sclerosis is characterized by an autoimmune attack on myelin – this results in impaired nerve signaling and symptoms such as visual loss, double vision, weakness, numbness, paralysis, and confusion.
+An autoimmune attack on myelin characterizes multiple sclerosis – this results in impaired nerve signaling and symptoms such as visual loss, double vision, weakness, numbness, paralysis, and confusion.
 The hallmark feature is that these symptoms recur and relapse over time.